- DESTINATIONS / The Americas

-Should he head south to the West Coast of South America where he will discover the coastlines of Panama, Columbia, Ecuador, Peru, Chile and Argentina, then on to Antarctica?
+Should the captain head south to the west coast of South America, discovering the rich coastlines of Panama, Columbia, Ecuador, Peru, Chile and Argentina before setting off across the Southern Ocean to Antarctica?

-Superyacht Captains will discover a very mature support industry and network of agents; many of them ex-superyacht captains themselves, who will be pleased to provide all the assistance necessary to make your voyage a memorable success.
+Superyacht captains will discover a very mature support industry and network of agents along the journey – many of them ex-superyacht captains themselves – who will be pleased to provide all the assistance necessary to make your voyage a memorable success.

-Welcome to the West Coast of the Americas and the enticing blue Pacific awaits you!
+Welcome to the west coast of the Americas, where the enticing blue of the Pacific Ocean awaits.